 This step is only necessary when you aren’t aware of who the dog owner responsible for your injuries is.
 You should contact animal control so that you can report the animal before it can hurt anyone else.
 Additionally, animal control can determine if the animal is up to date on its vaccinations which will help you learn if you need to receive rabies injections.

 Moreover, if the owner is present and you don’t need to contact animal control, you can determine if the animal has received all of its vaccinations.
 Yet, you should consider following up with the dog’s veterinarian to ensure the owner is not lying.

 Once you have received medical attention, you need to file a dog bite report with the proper authorities in your state.
 If you have a dog bite report, you will have a legal document of the incident.

-A report will also help someone else who the same animal in the future may bite.
+A report will also help someone else who may be bitten by the same animal in the future.
 If you decide to file a dog bite claim with an attorney, you can use this report as evidence in your case.

 6. Gather General Information And Photograph Your Injuries

 It’s vital that you gather as much relevant information about the dog and its owner that you can.
 Find out the name of the owner as well as their contact details and address information.
 Additionally, you should find out the dog’s license information and any records surrounding the history of the animal.

 After you have done that, you need to take photographs of all your injuries, either while the doctor is treating you or after you have been treated.
 Make sure also to take photos of any torn clothing and the physical location of the incident, as this will help if you decide to seek compensation.